BJP suspends Nupur Sharma, expels Naveen Kumar Jindal; says party respects all religions | Politics

 ''Your primary membership is immediately terminated and you are expelled from the party,'' Gupta said.

-Jindal told PTI that he had tweeted asking a question to those attacking and insulting Hindu deities and it was not aimed at hurting the religious sentiments of any community.
+Jindal said that he had tweeted asking a question to those attacking and insulting Hindu deities and it was not aimed at hurting the religious sentiments of any community.

+BJP's minority cell head Jamal Siddiqui said the action showed the ''actual face'' of the party and sent a message to the rank and file that no one would be allowed to violate Prime Minister Narendra Modi's mantra of 'sabka saath, sabka vikas'.

+''BJP respects all religions and believes in bringing all people together.
+But attempts are always being made to portray a false picture of the party,'' Siddiqui said.

-Before cracking the whip on the two members, the party also issued a statement underscoring its respect for all religions and their revered figures.
+Before cracking the whip on the two members, the BJP also issued a statement underscoring its respect for all religions and their revered figures.

 Party general secretary Arun Singh said in a statement that the party is strongly against any ideology which insults or demeans any sect or religion.